wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/implement-microsoft-defender-for-cloud-apps/includes/5-manage-alerts-microsoft-defender-cloud-apps.md

     This alert is an alert about Shadow IT.
 A new app was detected by Cloud Discovery.
   :::column-end:::
   :::column:::
+    For sanctioned apps:

-    For sanctioned apps:1.
-Assess the risk of the service based on the app catalog.2.
-Drill down into the activity to understand usage patterns and prevalence.3.
-Decide whether to sanction or unsanction the app.For unsanctioned apps:
+1. Assess the risk of the service based on the app catalog.

+2. Drill down into the activity to understand usage patterns and prevalence.

+3. Decide whether to sanction or unsanction the app.

+For unsanctioned apps:

-1. You may want to block use in your proxy or firewall.2.
-If you have an unsanctioned app and a sanctioned app in the same category, you can export a list of users of the unsanctioned app.
+1. You may want to block use in your proxy or firewall.

+2. If you have an unsanctioned app and a sanctioned app in the same category, you can export a list of users of the unsanctioned app.
 Then, contact them to migrate them to the sanctioned app.
   :::column-end:::
 :::row-end:::
 :::row:::